-Once the Imperial War Graves Commission took over the cemeteries, the temporary wooden or metal cross erected by the Army was replaced by the final gravestone.
+Once the Imperial War Graves Commission (later the CWGC) took over the cemeteries, the temporary wooden or metal crosses were replaced by the final gravestones.

-These markers followed a very restrictive format which aimed at uniformity because the fundamental principle underlying the work was that all the dead were equal.
+These markers had a single format, aiming at uniformity because the principle underlying the work was that all the dead were equal.

-These individual inscriptions were clearly very valued by the families, and many are extremely touching.
+The opportunity to say something personal seems to have been highly valued by most families.
+Many of the tributes are extremely touching.
 Some are high-flown, some poetic, some absolutely personal, such as that for Corporal J R Martin of the Rifle Brigade, who was killed on 21 July 1944 and buried at Banneville-la-Campagne.
 It is written almost in the form of a note by his wife, Joan, and his mother:

 Parted by fate.

 However, these personal tributes were not permitted for New Zealanders; their Government continued the policy it had adopted for First World War graves and denied the relatives this tiny consolation.*